 Carwatha College P-12 offers Primary students a diverse range of leadership opportunities.
-These vary from classroom based ‘monitors’ to being College Captains.Leadership opportunities include College Captains, Community House Captains, Sports Captains, Arts Captains, Environment Captains, Junior School Council and PAL Leaders.
+These vary from classroom based ‘monitors’ to being College Captains.Leadership opportunities include College Captains, House Ambassadors, Sports Captains, Arts Captains, Environment Captains and Junior School Council.
 All leaders are expected to be role models; display reliability and act respectfully and courteously towards all.
 Students are supported in the development of leadership skills.

 Students in year 5 are invited to apply for the role of College Captain for the following year.
 They are taught how to write an application and given skills in developing a portfolio.
 All students who apply go through an interview process before the Captains are selected.

 College Captains perform a number of roles within the College which include: